vault27/Foundation/bgp.md

 - Public: 1 - 64495, 65552 - 4 199 999 999
 - Private: 64512 - 65534, 4 200 000 000 - 4 294 967 294
 - Notation options: ASPLAIN 0 - 4 294 967 294, ASDOT 0 - 65535.65535
+- We can substitute AS number for particular neighbor.
+For example we can do it, when we connect VRFs in fabric via external Firewall and to avoid "allow as in" option we configure different ASNs for different VRFs to peer with firewall

 ## Injecting Routes/Prefixes,Summarization, Redistribution
 - If we configure summarization, for example two LANs connected to Leaf, and then if we disconnect one LAN, summerized route will continue propogating and everyone will consider this LAN available.
 Especially summarization is unacceptable on Spines.
 This is relevant only with "summer only" option.